Program Overview

 Program History

 Transportation Article §21-810 became effective on October 1, 2009.
-This law allows the use of cameras to fine drivers exceeding the posted speed limit by 12 mph or more in work zones along controlled access roadways with a 45 mph or higher speed limit.
-The civil fine was set by the District Court at $40.
-No points are assessed against your driver's license.
+This law allowed the use of automated speed enforcement systems to fine drivers exceeding the posted speed limit by 12 mph or more in work zones along controlled access roadways with a 45 mph or higher speed limit.

 Current Program

-Speed enforcement through the Maryland SafeZones program is conducted by trained operators using laser technology and cameras mounted on enforcement vehicles, which display the program logo.
+Speed enforcement through the Maryland SafeZones program is conducted using laser technology and cameras mounted on enforcement vehicles.
 All citations are verified by MSP or MDTA Police, depending on the location of the work zone.

 Maryland SafeZones enforcement vehicles rotate among eligible work zones throughout the State.
 As new eligible projects begin, other work zones are added to the program.